 Basically, “North, South, East and West” are used, but also “Right and Left”, “Front and Back”, “Up and Down”, “Inside, Middle and Outside” and so on.
 The “Aside” and “Side” are also elements of the surname.

 Of these, “Up and Down” can be literally based on height, such as “downhill” or “uphill,” but in general, “up” is often used for upstream and downstream of a river, or closer to the capital of a city road, and the opposite is “down”.

 Japanese created many surnames by connecting these words for direction and direction with words such as “mountain”, “river” and “village”.

 Nowadays, it is not uncommon for parents and children being in different professions.
 However, in the pre-Edo period (before the 17th century), the occupation was basically hereditary.
 Thus, it was possible to point to a particular house by occupation, unless it was something that the majority of the settlement was engaged in, such as farming or fishing.

-There are also surnames such as “Kureha,” (呉羽) which is derived from a family from Wuji in southern China who were in charge of clothing, and “villager,” (村主) which has its roots in the ancient word “
+We have also surnames such as “Kureha,” (呉羽) which is derived from a family from Wuji in southern China who was in charge of clothing.
+Besides, “villager,” (村主) has its roots in the ancient word “

 4. Why the emperor has no surname – Japanese Surnames

 Those who were given a surname by the emperor expressed their loyalty to the emperor by accepting it and calling themselves by it.

 So the emperor has no surname.
 From the Yamato period through the Showa, Heisei, and Reiwa periods to the present, the emperor and the imperial family have not had a surname.